bachtran02/GradescopeSync/README.md

 ## How to set up

-> Feel free to make sure of the code for your own purposes.
+> Feel free to make use of the code for your own purposes.
 Here is how I set it up and use it at the moment.

 1. Clone the repo.
 2. Create an `.env` file using this [template](https://github.com/bachtran02/gradescope-discohook/blob/master/.env.example) and enter your Gradescope credentials.